treelogysystem/treelogy-commons-model-microservice/bin/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'treelogy.br.template-back' is invalid and this project uses 'treelogy.br.templateback' instead.
+* The original package name 'treelogy.br.template-back' is invalid and this project uses 'treelogy.br.modelmicroservice' instead.

 # Getting Started